 Fortunately, there are multiple methods and options for breast reconstruction.
 You should discuss all of these options with your cancer surgeon as well as your plastic surgeon in order to help you choose the best surgery for you.

 Breast reconstruction is broadly divided into two main categories:

 Autologous reconstruction uses the patient’s natural tissues as the primary means of creating a new breast.
 This method involves the transfer of tissue from another part of the body – such as the lower abdomen or back – to the breast.
 These tissues are then sculpted into a natural-looking breast.

 Device-based reconstruction uses a breast implant to restore the breast into a beautiful shape.
 This method is the most common today, and often is combined with additional techniques to further improve cosmetic outcomes.
 The process usually includes a temporary device called a tissue expander, which is used to allow breast tissues to heal from surgery with less stress, while maintaining a breast pocket that can be stretched over time to accommodate the implant.

 For some women, a single-stage, “direct-to-implant” reconstruction is possible without the use of an expander.
 The new breast is immediately constructed with an implant, although as tissues heal and adapt to the implant, revisions are sometimes necessary.

-With any method for breast reconstruction, more than one surgery may be necessary to achieve the best result possible.
+With any method for breast reconstruction in Charlotte, more than one surgery may be necessary to achieve the best result possible.